Megha849/HygieiaDocs/pages/hygieia/api-audit/api-audit.md

 	server.port=8080
 	```

 	**Note**: The 'jasypt.encryptor.password' system property is used to decrypt the database password.
-For more information, refer to [Encrypted Properties](api/api.md#encrypted-properties)
+For more information, see [Encrypted Properties](../api/api.md#encrypted-properties) section in the Getting Started guide.

-## API Properties File
+## Audit API Properties File

 The sample `api-audit.properties` file lists parameters with sample values to configure the audit API layer.
 Set the parameters based on your environment setup.